knaw-huc/pipeline-airflow/README.md

-# Stack to run SD Backup with Airflow
+# Stack to run GL Pipeline with Airflow

 This repo is a test repo to run GL pipelines with Airflow.